Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Sent directly to the dealership

-If you opt for dealership financing, you’ll simply have to sign some paperwork to finalize your loan.
+If you opt for dealership financing, you’ll simply have to sign some paperwork to finalize your loan before driving off the lot.

 Step 7: Plan for paying off your loan